Bowel cancer: diagnosis, symptoms and treatment

 - obesity

-At Cromwell Hospital, we offer a rapid access bowel care diagnostic pathway, which enables patients to see a consultant, undergo the necessary tests and receive a diagnosis in the shortest possible time.
-Individual diagnostic options include:
+At Cromwell Hospital, we offer a rapid access bowel care diagnostic pathway, which enables patients to see a consultant, undergo the necessary tests, and receive a diagnosis in the shortest possible time.

 Your surgeon uses a small, thin tube with a camera to look inside your body.
 Samples (biopsies) can be removed from your bowel and sent to the lab for testing.